jasondukes/brand-lora-pipeline/README.md

 This repo documents an end-to-end workflow for fine-tuning a Stable Diffusion 1.5 model to learn and reproduce a specific brand's visual aesthetic using LoRA (Low-Rank Adaptation).
 The pipeline covers everything from dataset curation through training to inference evaluation.

-**Documented example:** Apple product photography style — studio lighting, aluminum materials, minimalist compositions.
+**Documented example:** Apple product photography style: studio lighting, aluminum materials, minimalist compositions.

 **Designed for:** Brand teams, creative technologists, and AI practitioners who want to generate on-brand visual assets without per-image prompting.